 There’s a lot to say about hybrid ARMs, and a lot of content has been written about them in a lot of different places.
 In this article, we’re going to try and condense all of that information and summarize it into the stuff you need to know.
-We’ll discuss how and why VA hybrid ARMs are cheap, fast, and most importantly, safe.
+We’ll discuss how and why a VA hybrid ARM is cheap, fast, and most importantly, safe.

 VA hybrid ARMs are cheap

 As of the writing of this article, you can get a hybrid ARM from us at a starting interest rate of 2.25% for a 3/1 ARM, which means it stays fixed for the first 3 years.
 That comes with a 2% margin, which means that if your 3/1 ARM ended this week, your new interest rate would also be 2.25% (margin+CMT index, which is currently at 0.25%).
 Also, whether you’re refinancing into an ARM or doing a new purchase loan with an ARM, your closing costs are going to be a lot lower than they would be for a fixed-rate.
 As to why this is the case, your guess is as good as mine.
 It’s the same way in the conventional loan program.
 A loan officer would likely be able to explain why.

 Because your interest rate is so low, your monthly payment will also be much lower than on a fixed-rate.
 This gives you two options: pay more than the minimum or use the extra money for something else.
 If you choose to pay more than the minimum, you’ll love it when the interest rate starts to adjust annually.
 Why?
 Because the loan reamortizes every time the interest rate adjusts, which means you’ll get a new monthly minimum based on how much you still owe on the home.
 Talk to one of our loan officers to learn more about reamortizing.